-In our opinion:

-The financial statements present fairly, in all material respects, the financial position of CrusaderSterling Pensions Limited at 31 December 2013, and of their financial performance and its cash flows for the year then ended; in the manner required by the Companies and Allied Matters Act, CAP C20, LFN 2004, and International Financial Reporting Standards in compliance with the Financial Reporting Council of Nigeria Act, No 6, 2011.
+In our opinion, the financial statements present fairly, in all material respects the financial position of CrusaderSterling Pensions Limited at 31 December 2014, and of their financial performance and cash flows for the year then ended, in accordance with the Companies and Allied Matters Act, Cap C20, LFN 2004 and in the manner required by the International Financial Reporting Standards in compliance with the Financial Reporting Council of Nigeria Act, No 6, 2011.

-The company has kept proper books of account, which are in agreement with the financial position and statement of comprehensive income as it appears from our examination of their records.
+The company has kept proper books of account which are in agreement with the financial position and statements of comprehensive income as it appears from our examination of their records.